dataplat/dbachecks/readme.md

 ### Setting a global SQL Credential

 `Set-DbcConfig` persists the values.
-If you `Set-DbcConfig -Name Setup.sqlcredential -Value (Get-Credential sa)` it will set the `SqlCredential` for the whole module, but nothing more!
+If you `Set-DbcConfig -Name app.sqlcredential -Value (Get-Credential sa)` it will set the `SqlCredential` for the whole module, but nothing more!
 So cool.

 You can also manually change the `SqlCredential` or `Credential` by specifying it in `Invoke-DbaCheck`: